robshahla/VisQUIC/README.md

 ```
 python3 prepare.py --save_path ./windows_data --files file1.csv file2.csv
 ```
 You can also run the script `create_miniflowpics.sh` which will create the mini-flowpics dataset.
-Note that the script will run multiple processes in parallel, and it process all the csv files in the directory specified inside the script.
+Note that the script will run `100` processes in parallel, and it process all the csv files in the directory specified inside the script.
 To run the script:
 ```
 ./create_miniflowpics.sh
 ```

-### Running the model

-### Other Useful Scripts

 ## Contribution
 This repository is part of a research project.
 It is managed Robert Shahla and Barak Gahtan. #TODO: Write more here on how to contribute.